eddmash/powerorm/docs/source/model/index.rst

 One-to-one relationships
 ---------------------------
-To define a one-to-one relationship, use OneToOneField.
+To define a one-to-one relationship, use ``Eddmash\PowerOrm\Model\Model::OneToOneField``.
 You use it just like any other Field type: by including it on the ``unboundFields`` method of your model.

 This is most useful on the primary key of an object when that object "extends" another object in some way.

-OneToOneField requires a 'to' argument: the class to which the model is related.
+OneToOneField requires a ``to`` argument, which specifies the class to which the model is related.

 For example, if you were building a database of "places", you would build pretty standard stuff such as address, phone number, etc. in the database.
 Then, if you wanted to build a database of restaurants on top of the places,